dbaleeds/DataPrep/readme.md

 Thresholds/Thresholds.py - scans a file and ensures values are truncated to aceptable values, to minimise the risk of identification.

-Converters - Scans a converts a entire directory of files to one format to another, supported formats;
-    * DTA to CSV - STATA to CSV.
+Converters - Scans a converts a entire directory of files to one format to another, supported formats (DTA to CSV - STATA to CSV,more to come)